Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Related Work

-\subsection{Related work}
+\item \mybf{Empirical validation.} We evaluate our approach on both synthetic and benchmark datasets, and in all experiments where the true interleaving distance is known, our method recovers the correct value despite the lack of optimality guarantees.
+See \cref{sec:experiments}. \end{itemize}

+\section{Related Work}

-The mapper graph can be thought of as a discretization of the Reeb graph \cite{Reeb}, which tracks the connected components of level sets of a topological space.
-Because a Reeb graph is indeed a graph with the added structure of a function, one can use any of the many existing graph distances (e.g.~the graph edit distance \cite{Gao2010}) to compare Reeb graphs by forgetting the function information.
-However, given the topologically-motivated construction of Reeb graphs, a notion of distance that is sensitive to the function is desirable.
+The mapper graph may be regarded as a discretization of the Reeb graph \cite{Reeb}, which captures the evolution of connected components of level sets of a topological space.
+Since a Reeb graph is, in most settings, a graph equipped with a function, one can compare Reeb graphs using standard graph distances (e.g., graph edit distance \cite{Gao2010}) by ignoring the function.
+However, given the topological nature of the construction, it is more desirable to employ a distance that accounts for the function.

-There is now an extensive family of available distances between Reeb graphs, including the interleaving distance \cite{deSilva2016, Chambers2021}, the functional distortion distance \cite{Bauer2013}, the universal distance \cite{Bauer2020, Bauer2022}, the functional contortion distance \cite{Bauer2022}, the bottleneck distance between the relevant persistence diagrams \cite{Carriere2017}, and graph edit distances \cite{Bauer2016, Bauer2020}.
+There is now an extensive family of distances between Reeb graphs, including the interleaving distance \cite{Chambers2021,deSilva2016}, the functional distortion distance \cite{Bauer2013}, the universal distance \cite{Bauer2022,Bauer2020}, the functional contortion distance \cite{Bauer2022}, the bottleneck distance between the relevant persistence diagrams \cite{Carriere2017}, and graph edit distances \cite{Bauer2016, Bauer2020}.
 See \cite{Bollen2021,Yan2021a} for surveys.
-There has been work using the interleaving distance in particular for evaluating mapper graphs, including showing convergence for the mapper graph to the Reeb graph \cite{Munch2016,Brown2020}.
-However, those works convert a mapper graph into a Reeb graph and use the continuous distance whereas in this paper, we directly construct an interleaving distance between the mapper graphs themselves.
-There is also extensive work understanding the effect of the parameter choices on the constructed mapper graph \cite{Carriere2017b,Carriere2018,Alvarado2023}.
+Work employing the interleaving distance---especially for the analysis of mapper graphs---includes convergence results showing that mapper graph converges to the Reeb graph \cite{Brown2020,Munch2016,Oulhaj2025}.
+However, those works convert a mapper graph into a Reeb graph and use the continuous distance, whereas we directly construct an interleaving distance between the mapper graphs themselves.
+There is also extensive work understanding how parameter choices affect the resulting mapper graph \cite{Carriere2018,Carriere2017b} and automatic parameter tuning~\cite{alvarado2025gmapper,chalapathi2021adaptive}.